Ebrahimislam-dev/unversityWebsite-iiuc/README.md

 ### Project Functionalities
-1. In this project we use react routers for routing one path to another path
+*  In this project we use react routers for routing one path to another path

-2. There are also a 404 not found page show whenever someone try to go different pages n
+*  There are also a 404 not found page show whenever someone try to go different pages.

+* Here we use also custom hooks for data load.